jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

       - Threads share the same address space.
 (Heap memory)
       - Cost of communication between the thread is low.
       - Threads are independent, so it doesn't affect other threads if an exception occurs in a single thread.
+      - In the video player application, one thread might be responsible for playing the video while another thread handles the subtitles.

 <img src="../assets/images/JM-1.png" width="100%">